-- 1. The LVN 45 Unit Option is mandated by California Administrative Code, Title 16, Article 3, Section 1429.
+1. The LVN 45 Unit Option is mandated by California Administrative Code, Title 16, Article 3, Section 1429.
 California law for nurses requires that every school make possible the award of credit to make it possible for a LVN to receive enough credit to sit for the RN-NCLEX examination in the state of California.
 The LVN 45-unit option was designed as a career ladder for California Licensed Vocational Nurses (LVN) wishing to become registered nurses.
 While most states do not recognize California's LVN 30- or 45-Unit Options and will not issue RN licenses to these LVNs, the Board of Nursing (BRN) in California mandates that every California school make the option available to licensed vocational nurses (LVNs).
 The number of units (30 or 45) depends on quarter or semester options.
+AUHS is

-AUHS is on a quarter unit system and therefore a 45-unit option is mandated by law. - 2.
+- on a quarter unit system and therefore a 45-unit option is mandated by law. - 2.
 The applicant must be a licensed vocational nurse in the state of California. - 3.
 Course work will be evaluated to determine transfer status in clinical nursing classes. - 4.
 The L.V.N. may elect to complete a 45-unit option to become eligible to sit for the State Board RN licensure exam, or NCLEX-RN.
 The LVN may be awarded credit for 17 units of lower division nursing following assessment of their transcripts.
 Following admission, the student electing this option must complete the following 45-unit option program consisting of the following courses:

-Course Number Course Name Units

-Biology 200A & Human Anatomy with 4

-200AL Laboratory 7

-Dialogy 200D & Human

-Biology 200B & 200BL Physiology with 4

-200BL Laboratory

-Microbiology 201& Microbiology with Δ

-201L Laboratory 4

-N310 Human Life Cycle 3

-N200 8 2001 Older Adult Health C

-N300 & 300L Nursing Care 6

-N1270 & 2701 Psychiatric/Mental Health 0

-N370 & 370L Nursing Care 8

-N380 & 380L Critical Care Nursing 8

-N1420 0 4201 Basic Leadership/ (

-N430 & 430L Management Nursing 6

-NACO Transition to Professional 2

-N460 Practice 2

-TOTAL 45
+Course Number Course Name Units Biology 200A & 200AL Human Anatomy with Laboratory 4 Biology 200B & 200BL Human Physiology with Laboratory 4 Microbiology 201& 201L Microbiology with Laboratory 4 N310 Human Life Cycle 3 N300 & 300L Older Adult Health Nursing Care 6 N370 & 370L Psychiatric/Mental Health Nursing Care 8 N380 & 380L Critical Care Nursing 8 N430 & 430L Basic Leadership/ Management Nursing 6 N460 Transition to Professional Practice 2 TOTAL 45

 Critical thinking, decision making and the development, implementation, and evaluation of care plans for the client/patient populations encountered during the practice of safe and competent nursing as a licensed RN in California must master the content found in these courses.
-These courses may be challenged by these students selecting these options.
+These courses may be challenged by these students selecting these ontions considered a graduate of the nursing program.
+Students are admitted to this option on a space- available basis only.